NCAR/canfestival/README.md

 ###### This repository was forked from (stagnant) Mercurial repo https://hg.beremiz.org/canfestival @ changeset de1fc3261f21

+## Introduction

+CanFestival-3 provides tools to support the CANopen CAN bus protocol.
+These include a C implementation library/headers and (if Python 2 is available) the `objdictedit` and `obdictgen` tools for editing object dictionaries and generate C source files from object dictionary files.

 ## Why this fork?
 I have been using CanFestival to successfully support another project for some time.
 After a recent system upgrade to an operating system which no longer provides Python 2, I discovered that CanFestival's `objdictedit` and `objdictgen`